shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 - cv2: pip install opencv-python

 ## Guides:
-1.Before running the codes, please check whether you are using the GPU for this task.
+1. Before running the codes, please check whether you are using the GPU for this task.
 Here is a simple way to check it:
 - Open the anaconda terminal shell
 - Type "python"